PrateekMunjal/SWA_example/readme.md

 There are two ways in which SWA is implemented in pytorch.

-1. torchcontrib: I personally prefer this.
+1. torchcontrib: I personally prefer this as I have used this in past and have good results.
 2. official pytorch.

 In the main file,